32 Elderly Care & Fall Detection

 Elderly fall detection and comprehensive monitoring represent one of the highest-impact applications of IoT in healthcare:

-Base Rate Problem Even 95% specificity produces hundreds of daily false alarms at scale – design for alert fatigue
+• Base rate problem: Even 95% specificity can still create hundreds of false alarms per day at scale, so alert fatigue must shape the design.

 32.10.2 Design Principles to Remember